Climate change

 3 Tail risk

-Tim Harford summarizes Weitzman (M. Weitzman 2007; Martin L. Weitzman 2011; Martin L. Weitzman 2007):
+Tim Harford summarises Weitzman (M. Weitzman 2007; Martin L. Weitzman 2011; Martin L. Weitzman 2007):

-It is only when we ponder the tail risk that we realise how dangerous climate change might be.
+It is only when we ponder the tail risk that we realize how dangerous climate change might be.
 Local air pollution isn’t going to wipe out the human race.
 Climate change probably won’t, either.
 But it might.
 When we buy insurance, it isn’t because we expect the worst, but because we recognise that the worst might happen.

 4 Regional effects